 Those are statements actually said to me, and they do illustrate common trains of thought.
 Which is understandable.
 Not everyone wants to get all “grand” about how they live their lives.
 They don’t necessarily want to think that big, extend their view so globally, burden themselves with a higher consciousness that might demand more awareness of consequences and their lasting effect.

 But if that paragraph is the totality of what you think, then you might have misunderstood the definition of legacy.
 The fact is, whether you’re thinking about it or not, value it or not, your legacy is being created, either consciously or unconsciously, with or without your curation.
 Why would you abdicate that responsibility?
-Don’t you want some involvement in how you’re remembered, what those you touch think of you or frame your life?
+Don’t you want some involvement in how you’re remembered, what those you touch think of you or how they frame your life?

 Frankly, I’ve come to believe that ignoring the task of legacy (or allowing it to formulate without conscious thought) has contributed greatly (or not so greatly, as it were) to the toxification, the dumbing down, the weakened striving for and inarguable lessening of what have long been considered desirable human traits: integrity, compassion, humanity, generosity, honor, and open-mindedness.